rukmal/English131_MP2_Scraper/README.md

 Reddit scraper that scrapes the subbreddit ```/r/ads``` for the top 10 most popular image ads, saves them along with the number of votes, which it the concatenates to give me a list of the 10 most popular Reddit advertisements for a given period of time.

+**NOTE: This program saves the highest vote of a post, over a period of time.**

 ## Usage

 - Clone the repository by running the following: